open-contracting/standard/standard/docs/en/02_key_concepts/03_components.md

 ## Packages

-<span class="lead">For the convenience of users, a collection of releases, or a collection of records, can be combined together in a release or record package.</span>
+For the convenience of users, a collection of releases, or a collection of records, can be combined together in a release or record package.

-View the [schema reference](../../schema) for more details.
+View the [schema reference](../../schema/reference) for more details.